How will I pay for university?

 Tuition fees are what you pay to the university for your studies.
 They cover teaching (lectures, seminars, tutorials, exams, graduation, etc) as well as the use of university facilities and services such as labs, libraries, a Students’ Union and welfare.

-For 2020 studies, UK universities and colleges can charge home and EU students:
+For 2021 studies, UK universities and colleges can charge UK and Irish students:

 The cost of tuition varies hugely between the countries of the UK, for example: